Home > Business > Marketing communication > Neuromarketing: how can you use neuroscience to sell better?

 In addition, neuromarketing directly addresses the subconscious of consumers for commercial purposes.
 This raises the question of consent and the right to privacy.
 Hence the introduction of safeguards by certain countries, such as Chile, which is considering the creation of "neuro-rights".
 These would be designed to protect citizens against the possible intrusion of unwanted information and solicitations into their brains.

-The important thing to remember is that the application of neuroscience to marketing allows for a more detailed and predictive understanding of customer behavior.
-And thus goes beyond the framework of traditional marketing.
-Therefore, neuromarketing helps marketers improve their campaigns through the implementation of dedicated tools such as MRI or eye-tracking.
-Result: optimized actions to gain efficiency.
-You have to know how to maintain reason, because neuromarketing does not always work.
+The important thing to remember is that the application of neuroscience to marketing provides a more detailed and predictive understanding of customer behaviour.
+And this goes beyond the scope of traditional marketing.
+Neuromarketing helps marketers to improve their campaigns through the use of dedicated tools such as MRI and eye-tracking.
+The result: optimised actions for greater effectiveness.
+But don't be fooled, because neuromarketing doesn't always work.

 Our expert